Jay Is Games: History

 Started on April 19, 2003, Jay Is Games followed a personal blog-like style of writing about all genres of games as well as video game related topics, such as the Electronic Entertainment Expo (E3) and what games would be covered.
 Jay published a new post usually every two days.
 It stayed in this format for about two years.

 It was in 2004 Jay began covering flash games, slowly shifting away from video game industry news and using his site as a personal blog.
 He also began only giving flash/browser games ratings according to objectionable content.
 It was in 2006 that authorship of the blog changed - instead of all flash game reviews being done just by Jay, other contributors began publishing reviews.

 Due to lack of funds Jay Is Games ceased operations in April 2016.
 The website remained, and users were still able to comment on reviews and games.
 The site returned to activity in June 2016, launching a Patreon campaign to fund the site so it can continue to operate.

+In August of 2023, Jay is Games announced that it was transitioning its content largely to a mailing list called JiG.